Table of Contents

 - Amount used: Higher doses take longer to metabolize.

-- How often a person uses cocaine: Frequent use makes it harder for the body to eliminate the drug.
+- Frequency of use: Frequent use makes it harder for the body to eliminate the drug.

 - Individual metabolism: People with faster metabolisms may clear the drug quicker.